fansible/symfony-ansible/README.md

       end
     end

-2) Change your app_dev.php to allow remote connection.
+2) Change your web/app_dev.php to allow remote connection.
 You can copy/paste:

     <?php